cabforum/servercert/docs/EVG.md

 **Registered Office**: The official address of a company, as recorded with the Incorporating Agency, to which official documents are sent and at which legal notices are received.

-**Registration Number**: The unique identifier assigned to a Business Entity, Private Organization, or Government Entity by the Incorporating Agency in such entity's Jurisdiction of Incorporation or Registration.
+**Registration Number**: The identifier assigned to a Business Entity, Private Organization, or Government Entity by the Incorporating Agency in such entity's Jurisdiction of Incorporation or Registration.

 **Regulated Financial Institution**: A financial institution that is regulated, supervised, and examined by governmental, national, state or provincial, or local authorities.